ColoradoSchoolOfMines/mozzarella/CONTRIBUTING.rst

 * Jack will not pull the ``master`` branch to the production site if he tests it and discovers software bugs or regressions.
 Therefore, try to keep ``master`` fairly bug-free so that we can pull as often as we need.
+* This is a Python project, and hence documentation should be in reStructuredText format.
+* If you assign a task to someone, but then you later decide that you want to do it yourself, contact that person first to prevent duplicated work.
 * Don't assume any contributing guidelines this file does not state.